Please be advised that EC3 Brokers Limited (“the Company”) have ceased to trade.

 8. Is EC3 currently holding any of my money?
 How long for?

-The Administrators' costs in dealing with client monies may be deducted from the client monies held, subject to obtaining the requisite Order of the Court.
+The Administrators' costs in dealing with client monies may be deducted from the Client Money Pool, and full details of such costs will be provided to the Court for review and approval.

 9. Will I receive all my money?